jessica-chu/ww-exercise/README.md

 # WW Coding Exercise

 ## Usage
+Note: I used Visual Studio Code to complete the coding exercise.
 * Files in the directory `src` include coding exercise questions 1 and 3.
 * Question 2 is located in the directory `ww-test`.
 I used ChromeDriver for this exercise.
 To run each test file separately.
 For example: